ForlinxEmbedded/ForlinxEmbedded.github.io/platform/resources/solutions/OK3588-C_Linux_Buildroot_User_Manual.md

 | Host utilities| Configure the tools that run on the host|
 | Legacy config options| Handle deprecated or obsolete Configuration Options |

-<font style="color:rgb(64, 64, 64);background-color:rgb(252, 252, 252);">Taking adding libraw as an example, within the menuconfig interface, navigate to Target packages —> Libraries —> Graphics —>, find libraw and press y to select it, then exit and save the configuration.
+Taking adding libraw as an example, within the menuconfig interface, navigate to Target packages —> Libraries —> Graphics —>, find libraw and press y to select it, then exit and save the configuration.
 ![Image](./images/OK3588-C_Linux_Buildroot_User_Manual/1773812793183_f56f8b56_8fb6_4348_9d11_345211bc77c2.png)

 Run the following command to compile buildroot individually: